lastnameswayne/mongoDBOAflattenJSON/README.md

 after cloning/downloading my code. example.JSON can be any json file.
 I have added some sample JSON-files for testing purposes.
 I used code for reading JSON files from stdin from this github gist: https://gist.github.com/kristopherjohnson/5065599 but my solution at the bottom of the file is of course my own work!

+This requires node, and I am using Node v14.15.5

 I hope you like it!